Ocean neutral transport: sub-Riemannian geometry and hypoelliptic diffusion: Introduction

 \section{Introduction}

 The motion of water parcels in the ocean is approximately two-dimensional as a result of strong density stratification and weakness of diabatic processes.
 The simplest model for this assumes that fluid parcels conserve their density.
 Their motion is then confined to isopycnal surfaces.
-Matters are more complicated when salinity and the nonlinearity of the equation of state for seawater are taken into account. \citet{mcdo87} argues that the motion is everywhere tangent to a family of planes -- the neutral planes -- determined by the mean potential temperature and salinity distribution of the ocean.
+Matters are more complicated when salinity and the nonlinearity of the equation of state for seawater are taken into account. \citet{mcdo87} argues that the \ch{velocity of water parcels is} everywhere tangent to a family of planes -- the neutral planes -- determined by \ch{the} potential temperature and salinity distribution of the ocean.